zachvalenta/jvns.ca/source/_posts/2014-06-06-working-remote.markdown

 alone by myself all day.

 I live on the east coast.
-The people I work with are mostly in San Francisco, three timezones away.
+The people I work with are mostly in San Francisco, three time zones away.
 So when I start work it's usually around 6am in SF.

 Let's start with some things I have trouble with: